 The TLC is governed by City Bylaws, zoning and Ministry of Education regulations.
 In addition, the TDSB could impose conditions on what can be done with a given site, for example, requiring that it be leased only, as opposed to being sold.

 In accordance with On.
 Regulation 444/98, the TLC must first offer surplus properties to the other public partners.
 These include school boards, universities and colleges, the City of Toronto, and various other public agencies.
-If there is no public interest in the site, than private sector offers are sought.
+If there is no public interest in the site, then private sector offers are sought.
 In considering its options, the TLC will take into careful account the well-being of the community and needs in relation to the site to be leased or sold.

 Pursuant to Section 194(3) of the Education Act, the TDSB may from time to time, declare property surplus to needs of the Board by way of a resolution and refer any such property to the TLC for disposition with a set of property-specific disposition parameters.

-TLC then takes action by circulating the site(s) pursuant to Ontario Regulation 444/98 to Public Agencies for a 90 day period.
+TLC then takes action by circulating the site(s) pursuant to Ontario Regulation 444/98 to Public Agencies for a 180 day period.
 Public agencies include Co-terminus School Boards, Colleges & Universities, City of Toronto and various other agencies.
-Following the 90 day circulation period, the public offering closes.
+Following the 180 day circulation period, the public agency offering closes.
 If during this period, an offer to purchase is received by TLC, the TLC will enter into negotiations with a public agency.
 If no offer is received or negotiations fail, TLC will proceed to dispose of the property on the open market.

 As an independent arm’s length corporation of the TDSB, the TLC offers a clear process for leasing, disposition and property management of the properties assigned to it.
 A one-stop approach to customer service is the goal that we are pursuing through our development of a website and our day-to-day business transactions with current and potential clients.